 For administrative files, we compared values using Z-test statistics.
 We contrasted the values of Nunavik with those from the rest of Québec, and then the values of each of the coasts with the rest of Nunavik using the Bonferroni adjustment.
 Bilateral tests with a threshold of 5% allowed comparing Z-test statistics and determining whether the value was significantly higher or lower than the reduced-centred reference value.

-For more information on the methodology, please consult The census data available at the Infocentre were randomly the document entitled Cadre méthodologique des indicarounded to the nearest unit of five for CLSCs based on age teurs du Plan commun de surveillance à l'Infocentre de and sex.
-Since the Nunavik population is small, this aggresanté publique (INSPO et al, 2009). gate method may lead to differences in the outcomes presented by this source and those from other sources.
+For more information on the methodology, please consult the document entitled Cadre méthodologique des indicateurs du Plan commun de surveillance à l'Infocentre de santé publique (INSPQ et al, 2009).

 Data Sources